Steps to Legally Remove Squatters in Texas

 Seeking a Court Order

-- Court Involvement: Engaging the court can lead to a judgment for possession.
-A court order eviction in Texas gives the necessary legal framework to remove squatters.
+- Court Involvement: Getting the court involved can result in a judgment for possession.
+A court order eviction in Texas provides the legal framework needed for the eviction of squatters. Â

 Engaging Law Enforcement Assistance

-- Police Involvement: Law enforcement can help in cases where squatters are involved in criminal trespassing.
-However, having a court order first makes police involvement more effective.
+- Police Involvement: The police can assist in situations where squatters are committing criminal trespass.
+However, having a court order prior to police involvement is more beneficial. Â

 - Criminal Trespassing: If squatters enter the property illegally, law enforcement can sometimes intervene directly, especially if there’s a safety risk.